serkansulun/video-emotion/README.md

 `pip install -r files/requirements.txt`

-You can classify your own videos by providing the path:
+You can classify your own videos by providing the path as the following.
+Inside the folder `sample_data`, there are sample videos from the Ekman-6 dataset.

 `python video_emotion_classifier.py --video_path sample_data/fear.mp4`

 You can also provide YouTube links:

-`python video_emotion_classifier.py --youtube_link sample_data/fear.mp4`
+`python video_emotion_classifier.py --youtube_link "https://www.youtube.com/watch?v=3YaRvbQSjrk"`

 The following additional results are also shown: Automatic Speech Recognition (ASR), audio event classification (BEATs), image captioning (CLIP), face detection and emotion classification, Optical Character Recognition (OCR).